Our resilience planning had a pre-Christmas test, when at the height of our flu, we suffered quite a long power outage.

-I’d not witnessed such low level helicopter pilot skills before, and it was with some relief that the chopper eventually left the valley safely, and to the more appropriate and benign sounds of mewing buzzards.
-Later in the evening, lights back on, we even had 2 courtesy calls from Western Power Distribution who manage our supply network, to apologise for the delay in service restoration.
-Frankly I was hugely impressed that they got the work prioritised and carried out before the second of the Met Office named winter storms ” Barbara”, blasted in on December 23rd.
+I’d not witnessed such low-level helicopter pilot skills before, and it was with some relief that the chopper eventually left the valley safely, and to the more appropriate and benign sounds of mewing buzzards.
+Later in the evening, lights back on, we even had two courtesy calls from Western Power distribution, who manage our supply network, to apologise for the delay in service restoration.
+Frankly, I was hugely impressed that they got the work prioritised and carried out before the second of the Met Office named winter storms ” Barbara”, blasted in on December 23rd.
 Contrast this with our communications company issues last winter.
 At least in power provision, we are first class.

-So a real delight to have one ridge lining in its’ jaunty bobbing above the slates, before nipping onto the chimneys for a better view of the terrain.
+It was a real delight to have one back, and ridge lining, with its jaunty, bobbing above the slates, activity, before nipping onto the chimneys for a better view of the terrain.
 I’d always thought that this was all it was, but perhaps it’s a more complex state of affairs.
-After having one dive off the roof and fly almost directly over my head, in one of its’ characteristic dipping, looping flights, and suddenly coming up short mid air in a vertical pirouette, I reflexly swung the camera up and shutter pressed in a single motion.
-Back inside, it seems clear that this oddly un aerodynamic bird, was homing in, eagle eyed on a small insect, presumably spied from its roof top vantage point.
+After having one dive off the roof and fly almost directly over my head, in one of its characteristic dipping, looping flights, and suddenly coming up short, mid-air in a vertical pirouette, I reflexly swung the camera up and shutter pressed in a single motion.
+Back inside, it seems clear that this oddly un-aerodynamic bird, was homing in, eagle eyed on a small insect, presumably spied from its roof top vantage point.
 So maybe perching on a slightly warmer and higher object, in the form of our slated roofs, is a real boon for spotting the few insects active and on the wing at this chilly time of the year?

-But of its natural history and ecology, little is known, and no book has yet been written about this ancient bird, with the cave dwelling scientific name of Troglodytes troglodytes, hinting at its preferences for dark places.
-However if you listen to this programme, you’ll discover many interesting wren facts – they’re birds of the lowest 10 feet of vegetation in our woods and gardens.
+But of its natural history and ecology, little is known, and no book has yet been written about this ancient bird’s life history and behaviour, with the cave dwelling scientific name of Troglodytes troglodytes, hinting at its preference for dark places.
+However, if you listen to this programme, you’ll discover many interesting wren facts – they’re birds of the lowest 10 feet of vegetation in our woods and gardens.
 They are very territorial, and surprisingly long lived for such tiny birds (up to 7 or 8 years).
-And the males are supremely skilled nest builders, constructing perhaps a dozen dome shaped mossy refuges around their territory.
-How does it do all this with just a tiny beak and claws?It is with such cock nests, that the male wren seeks to attract a mate, or even several mates, and indeed female wrens seem to select mates on precisely this nest building prowess, rather than any other physical attribute, so that some wrens will father multiple broods, whereas if a male’s nest building doesn’t come up to the required female wren’s des. res. standard, the male will be left partner less.
-And this year for the first time, as the leaves fell from the Rosa moyesii, one of these cock nest became obvious in the garden.
+And the males are supremely skilled, nest builders, constructing perhaps a dozen dome shaped mossy refuges around their territory.
+How does it do all this with just a tiny beak and claws?It is with such cock nests, that the male wren seeks to attract a mate, or even several mates, and indeed female wrens seem to select mates on precisely this nest building prowess, rather than any other physical attribute.
+So some successful wrens will father multiple broods, whereas if a male’s nest building doesn’t come up to the required female wren’s des. res. standard, the male will be left, partner-less.
+And this year, for the first time, as the leaves fell from the Rosa moyesii, one of these cock nests became obvious in the garden.
 Though not apparently used for rearing any young, since there were no feathers in it, so whilst it looks pretty impressive to me, perhaps the female wren felt it just a little exposed.

 I’ve written before about my previous wren close encounters, in September 2011 (click here).
-In particular the memorable occasion when a wren flew towards me and very briefly landed on my hand, at dusk on Epiphany, Twelfth Night.
+In particular, the memorable occasion when a wren flew towards me and very briefly landed on my hand, at dusk on Epiphany, Twelfth Night.
 Amazingly this was the very day that wren hunts took place centuries ago in the Welsh hills.
 Indeed this remembered scene created the opening shot of my film “Epiphany In Translation”, in 2010/2011.
-And the photo below is of a wren which had found its way inside Gelli, in September 2011.
-But in a further trawl for information, I discovered that a complete book has been written on the history of wrens, in cultures down the ages.
-Click here for more on “Hunting the Wren – Transformation of Bird to Symbol, by Elizabeth Atwood Lawrence.
+And the photo below, is of a wren which had found its way inside Gelli Uchaf, in September 2011.
+But in a further trawl for information, I discovered that a complete book has been written on the history of wrens, in many cultures, down the ages.
+Click here for more on “Hunting the Wren – Transformation of Bird to Symbol”, by Elizabeth Atwood Lawrence.
 Not a book to buy, perhaps, but maybe one to try to obtain from a library.